martintrojer/martintrojer.github.com/_posts/2014-10-02-clojure-and-emacs-without-cider.md

 ## Code navigation and auto-complete
 Make sure you have [Exuberant ctags](http://ctags.sourceforge.net) installed on your system; `apt-get install exuberant-ctags` or `brew install ctags`.

-You will also need to put the following in `~/.ctags` [see here](https://github.com/martintrojer/dotfiles/blob/master/.ctags).
+You will also need to add `--langmap=Lisp:+.clj.cljs` into `~/.ctags`; [see here](https://github.com/martintrojer/dotfiles/blob/master/.ctags).

 Then use `C-c p R` to rebuild your TAGS file (this works when you're in projectile mode).
 After that just can either do `M-.` to jump to definition (or `C-c p j`).
 Remember that `C-u C-space` takes you back.
 One great thing about tags is that you don't have to be 'jacked in' to use them!
 That goes for both navigation and auto-complete.

 That's it really, nice and simple!
-If you have any nice additions to make this setup even better I'd love to hear about them.
+If you have any additions to make this setup even better I'd love to hear about them.